MichaelAbilawon/Learning-Log/README.md

 # Learning-Log
-This is an online journal system that lets  you keep track of information you’ve learned about  particular topics.
+This is an online journal system that lets you keep track of information you have learnt about particular topics.